SWIL-IITK/EPyT-C/README.md

 - Create a new Conda environment as `epyt-c`
 - Install the requirements from `requirements.txt`
-- Install the package using `pip install .`
+- Install the package using `pip install epyt-c`

 ### Specifying the INP file (network data)